 How related are the companion tracks on Plunge /\ Surface?

 I call them sister tracks.
 Every song on Plunge has a sister track on Surface.
 They are complete mirror images of each other.
-If people are careful to find out which tracks for which and why and what elements I used across tracks and what elements I didn’t use.
+If people are careful, they can find out which track's for which and why and what elements I used across tracks and what elements I didn’t use.
 That is exciting for me because in some cases the Surface version is coming out before the Plunge and vise versa.
 The release plan is not random, but it is not linear.
 Sometimes you hear the new version first and then the old version second.
 Hopefully this can subvert what people think is original music and what is a remix.
 It is all art so the definitions don’t really fit.

 How did “I Can Feel It” fit into the album project?

-I sat down one day and took the instrumental version of “Do You Feel It Now” and chopped it up into a sample pattern, which became the bed of which I made the track.
+I sat down one day and took the instrumental version of “Do You Feel It Now?” and chopped it up into a sample pattern, which became the bed of which I made the track.
 Then I was able to back and pick through Alexa’s vocals from that session and find something that recontextualized it.
 I was in such a different headspace from when I was making the Surface version from the Plunge version.
-In my mind, I thought that the original song was pretty depressing, so what I wanted to do put a vibe on it.
+In my mind, I thought that the original song was pretty depressing, so what I wanted to do is put a vibe on it.
 It is the same song and the same performance, but I wanted the new version to have the opposite feel.
 The original is called “Do You Feel It Now” and the Surface version is “I Can Feel It.”

 It’s the flip tonally in that it is full of hope and promise, while the original is like everything is screwed up and I am going to embrace this crazy life.
-What I love to make songs like “I Can Feel It” because I can hone in a line or two lines that aren’t fully represented in the full version and I can grab them, turn them on their head and highlight them in a way to make you think about both versions differently.
+I love to make songs like “I Can Feel It” because I can hone in a line or two lines that aren’t fully represented in the full version and I can grab them, turn them on their head and highlight them in a way to make you think about both versions differently.

 Specifically for “I Can Feel It,” I was inspired by a lot of mellower dance music that has come out in the past handful of years.
-To me it isn’t exactly French touch, but guys like Alan Braxe and Daft Punk when they went into a more melodic space, downtempo tracks like “Something About Us.”
+To me it isn’t exactly French touch, but guys like Alan Braxe and Daft Punk when they went into a more melodic space with downtempo tracks like “Something About Us.”
 That is an exciting lane to get into and isn’t something I get to do very often.
 This afforded me the opportunity to make something like 5am you are in your car after a really long night kind of basking in the glow of great the night was.
 You are driving home or on the beach and it is that kickback electronic vibe that I fell in love with and didn’t realize could exist in electronic music until I heard how some of the French guys were making it.
 “I Can Feel It” is one of my favorites on the album.